Justus Sheffield works out of trouble enough times for the Mariners to hand Angels their first shutout

 Two runs aren’t enough very often against the Angels.

 But it was enough Sunday, with Sheffield leading the way with six scoreless innings.
 The left-hander threw 103 pitches, allowed two hits, three walks and he hit a pair of batters.
-He lowered his season ERA from 5.32 to 4.23.
+He lowered his earned-run average from 5.32 to 4.23.

 “Heck of a job by Sheff,” Servais said.
 “He had a heck of a slider today and he needed it against that lineup.”